Dehghanni/Teofl/Speaking.md

 - **Cooking at home**

-- There are benefits to cooking at home, you can save money compared to ordering from a restaurant or using TV-dinners as well as using healthier ingredients and setting portions to a reasonable size.
+- There are innumerable benefits to cooking at home, you can save money compared to ordering from a restaurant or using TV-dinners as well as using healthier ingredients and setting portions to a reasonable size, to name but a few.
 When I was living in dorm while studying my masters I hardly cooked myself and ate out most of the times and it made me seriously sick.
 -

 - **Regular exercise**

 - In this day and age, hustle and bustle of modern life lead us to a hectic lifestyle.
 We are preoccupied with our jobs.
 Some of us are overburden with their jobs.
-They work from dawn till dusk to keep the body and soul together.
+They work **from dawn till dusk** to keep the body and soul together.
 So it&#39;s fairly difficult to open up your schedule for exercising.
 You know?
 - On the other hand, it&#39;d be better to exercise on a regular basis.
 Regular exercise helps you get rid of many health problems as well as being in shape.
 It will promote better sleep.
 You will fall asleep faster and deepen your sleep.
 Besides it can increase your life expectancy/longevity and boost your mood through being healthy and not having diseases.

 - **Indoor activity or outdoor activity**